bjorneik/bear-crypto/content/posts/introduction-to-modular-arithmetic.md

 Notice that $x$ can be either positive or negative!

 We call the smallest non-negative integer less than the modulo a residue.
 When working modulo $7$ for example, we have $7$ different residues: $0, 1, 2, 3, 4, 5$ and $6$.
 That's because when we divide any integer by $7$ we get $ m = 7 \times q + r$ where $m$ is a random integer and $q \in \mathbb{Z}$ and $r \in \mathbb{N}$.
-Remember in the *Operations* section when I said it's common to represent the result as the smallest positive integer?
-That's because the residue is the smallest positive number that will satisfy any congruence (given that there is a solution!).
+Remember in the *Operations* section when I said it's common to represent the result as the smallest non-negative integer?
+That's because the residue is the smallest non-negative number that will satisfy any congruence (given that there is a solution!).
 Mathematically speaking it is valid to use ANY integer as long as it satisfies the congruence, but we will see in the future how using the residue simplifies things a lot (and we like that)!
 Why do residues range from $0$ to $n -1$?
 By the division algorithm, any integer $m$ can be written as $ m = nq + r \text{ where } 0 \leq r < n$.
 The remainder $r$ must be non-negative and strictly less than $n$, giving us exactly $n$ possible residues.

 With the definition of residue, we have also implicitly defined equivalence classes!